 AnyCloud’s simplified interface should make it easy for anyone to find the file they’re looking for, and it has basic previews for image files and PDF documents too.
 Previews for word documents, spreadsheets, and presentations didn’t work when we tested it.

-Download: AnyCloud for Android (Free) or for iOS (Free) [No longer available]
+Download: AnyCloud for Android (Free) [No longer available] or for iOS (Free) [No longer available]

 To Manage, Search, and Play: ZeroPC (Web, iOS, Android)